aaronmueller/clams/README.md

-# Cross-Linguistic Analysis of Model Syntax
+# Cross-Linguistic Assessment of Models on Syntax

-Source and instructions required for replicating the CLAMS paper.
+Source and instructions required for replicating the CLAMS paper (*Cross-Linguistic Syntactic Evaluation of Word Prediction Models*, Mueller et al., ACL 2020).

 In this repository, we provide the following: